 – Ian Ord (Travel Blogger)

-I have to admit, over the next few days I definitely feel I was spolied a bit by the calliber of quality food the Singapore restaurant “Zam Zam” dishes out.
+I have to admit, over the next few days I definitely feel I was spoiled a bit by the calibre of quality food the Singapore restaurant “Zam Zam” dishes out.
 I found another decent diner closer to Tree-in-Lodge, my hostel, which did not live up to par.
-In fact, upon arriving to Kuala Lumpur a week later, I found another restaurant which was recommended to me as being one of top quality by a colleague, and decided to try my luck with the Murtabak there.
+In fact, upon arriving in Kuala Lumpur a week later, I found another restaurant that was recommended to me as being one of top quality by a colleague and decided to try my luck with the Murtabak there.
 No dice.
 They just couldn’t master this dish with the same fine balance of spices, and textures that Zam Zam has been able to perfect to a science.

 If ever in Singapore for a few days (or even just enough time for a meal) I would definitely suggest you stimulate your sense with one of these delicious dishes.
 Having tried several, I would say the chicken had to be my favourite in the way it accompanies the flavour of spices.
 But who am I to judge?
 Try a few for yourself from this Singapore restaurant and tell me what your favourite is!